Mature Masculine

 Market awareness: The King knows what people will pay for.
 He finds the intersection of his gifts and others' needs.

 Negotiation: The King asks for fair compensation.
-He doesn't undervalue himself or overcharge.
+He does not undervalue himself or overcharge.

 Multiple streams: The King creates multiple income sources.
-He doesn't depend on one stream.
+He does not depend on one stream.

 Investment: The King makes his money work through wise investments.
-He doesn't just earn—he grows wealth.
+He does not stop at earning.
+He grows wealth.

 Learning: The King develops new skills that increase his earning capacity over time.